krokedil/avarda-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
 = 2025.04.15        - version 1.16.3 =
 * Fix               - Fixed an issue where tax rounding for rates with decimals (Finland's 25.5% VAT, for example) did not work correctly for refunds.
+* Fix               - Limit the max size of a log message from the frontend to 1000 characters, to prevent large logs from being created.

 = 2025.03.31        - version 1.16.2 =
 * Enhancement       - Added tabs and a sidebar to the settings page with documentation and support links.